yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* Mar 10, 2025: 👋 Wan2.1GP v1.5: Official Teachache support + Smart Teacache (find automatically best parameters for a requested speed multiplier), 10% speed boost with no quality loss, improved lora presets (they can now  include prompts and comments to guide the user)
-* Mar 03, 2025: 👋 Wan2.1GP v1.4: Fix Pytorch compilation, now it is really 20% faster when activated
+* Mar 07, 2025: 👋 Wan2.1GP v1.4: Fix Pytorch compilation, now it is really 20% faster when activated
-* Mar 03, 2025: 👋 Wan2.1GP v1.3: Support for Image to Video with multiples images for different images / prompts combinations (requires *--multiple-images* switch), and added command line *--preload x*  to preload in VRAM x MB of the main diffusion model if you find there is too much unused VRAM and you want to (slightly) accelerate the generation process.
+* Mar 04, 2025: 👋 Wan2.1GP v1.3: Support for Image to Video with multiples images for different images / prompts combinations (requires *--multiple-images* switch), and added command line *--preload x*  to preload in VRAM x MB of the main diffusion model if you find there is too much unused VRAM and you want to (slightly) accelerate the generation process.
 If you upgrade you will need to do a 'pip install -r requirements.txt' again.
-* Mar 03, 2025: 👋 Wan2.1GP v1.2: Implemented tiling on VAE encoding and decoding.
+* Mar 04, 2025: 👋 Wan2.1GP v1.2: Implemented tiling on VAE encoding and decoding.
 No more VRAM peaks at the beginning and at the end
 * Mar 03, 2025: 👋 Wan2.1GP v1.1: added Tea Cache support for faster generations:  optimization of kijai's implementation (https://github.com/kijai/ComfyUI-WanVideoWrapper/) of teacache (https://github.com/ali-vilab/TeaCache)
 * Mar 02, 2025: 👋 Wan2.1GP by DeepBeepMeep v1 brings:
     - Support for all Wan including the Image to Video model